13 Best Podcast Recording Software

 • Ineffective on a PC (known to pop)

-Cost: $20/month
+Cost: $18-80/month

 Zoom

 Using Zoom is one of the best ways to record a podcast remotely!
-With screen sharing capabilities, the ability to download multiple separate tracks, and the ability to download in multiple formats, Zoom makes recording podcasts easy.
+With screen sharing capabilities, the ability to download multiple separate tracks, and the option to download in multiple formats, Zoom makes recording podcasts easy.
 However, it’s important to note that Zoom isn’t an editing software.
-In order to edit your Zoom recordings, you’ll need to download your audio and upload into an editing software of your choosing.
+In order to edit your Zoom recordings, you’ll need to download your audio and upload it into an editing software of your choosing.

 Pros: